steph-lion/bizaway-test/README.md

 - Start a PostgreSQL database
 - Create the database schema using Prisma
-- Start the Node.js API server
+- Seed the database with test users

-The API will be available at `http://localhost:3000`
+- Start the API server

-### Manual Setup (Without Docker)
+### Local Development

 1. Install dependencies: